 Instructions

-- Remove the stalks from the strawberries, wash and dry well.
+- Remove the stalks from 12 pieces strawberries, then wash and dry them thoroughly.

-- Mix quickly with a fork, then turn out onto a floured surface and work into a non-sticky dough.
-Make a small pile of flour on the side and add some to the dough if it is too sticky.
+- Mix quickly with a fork, then turn the mixture out onto a floured surface.
+Work it into a non-sticky dough.
+Keep a small pile of flour on the side, adding more to the dough if it becomes too sticky.

-- Form the dough into a roll.
-Cut it into equally sized pieces and flatten each into a thin patty.
-Place a washed and perfectly dried strawberry in the center.
-Wrap the strawberry around the dumpling and seal tightly.
+- Form the dough into a roll and cut it into equally sized pieces.
+Flatten each piece into a thin patty, then place a washed and thoroughly dried strawberry in the center.
+Wrap the dough around the strawberry and seal it tightly.

-- Roll between your hands to give the dumpling a nice round shape.
-The dumpling should be about 2 ½ inches (6-7 cm) in diameter.
+- Roll the dumpling between your hands to give it a nice round shape, making sure it is about 2 ½ inches (6-7 cm) in diameter.
+Continue in the same way until all the dough is used up.

-- Bring the water to the boil in a large saucepan.
+- Bring a large saucepan of water to a boil.
 Add a pinch of salt and reduce the heat to about half.
-Carefully drop the dumplings into the boiling water and cook for 5-6 minutes, depending on size.
+Carefully drop the dumplings into the boiling water and cook for 5-6 minutes, depending on their size.

 - You don't need to flip the dumplings.
-If the dumplings get stuck to the bottom of the saucepan, loosen them with a fork so that they float to the top.
+If they get stuck to the bottom of the saucepan, gently loosen them with a fork so they float to the top.

-- Using a slotted spoon, remove the cooked dumplings to a plate.
+- Using a slotted spoon, remove the cooked dumplings and place them on a plate.

 Notes